 P = Posture.
 Good posture is essential to be comfortable and alert.
 The original science of yoga was dedicated to postural alignment in order to aid practitioners to meditate.

 S = Smile.
-On a long retreat in the Berkshires (10 days of meditating for up to sixteen hours a day) I discovered that smiling was a powerful way to yoke in my mind.
-A simple slight Mona Lisa smile fractures the mind’s habitual tendency to dwell on something is wrong.
+On a long retreat in the Berkshires (10 days of meditating for up to seven hours a day) I discovered that smiling was a powerful way to yoke in my mind.
+A simple slight Mona Lisa smile fractures the mind’s habitual tendency to dwell on the idea "something is wrong."

 B = Breath.
 Focusing on the four parts of the breath gives the mind something to notice that is happening in this moment.
 The four parts of the breath are the inhale, exhale, and two turning points between the exhalations and inhalations.
 Some schools of meditation such as Vipassana make this the sole focus of attention.
 Yoga has introduced many breath techniques in order to help the mind stay focused or balanced.

 R = Relax.
 The body is like the canary in the coal mine.
 The unconscious movement of thought will tense the body.
 Finding areas of tension in the body, gross or subtle, means you can use the breath and mind to soften and relax these areas.
-Relaxing the body, over time, will relax the mind.
-Relaxation will support you to be alert in order to notice you are already meditating.
+Relaxing the body, over time, will relax the automatic reactions of tension to thoughts arising in the mind.
+Relaxation will support you to be alert in order to notice the phenomena of ever-present meditation.

 F= Feel.
 Many Zen meditations focus on simple physical feelings.
 Feeling is another in the moment experience.
 Examples include feeling: the surface of the foot on the ground; your sit bones on a chair; the air against your skin, the movement of your breath in and out of the body.
 As you become more attuned and sensitive you may feel more subtle feelings such as your heart beat.
 If you feel subtle tensions you can apply the other buoys such as Relax, Posture, Smile and Breath to help ease the tension.

-W = Watch.
-I prefer the word Notice here.
+N = Notice.
 Notice what it is you have not yet noticed.
 Perhaps it is sounds you can hear around you.
 Let the sounds come, drift and go (similar to Mindfulness techniques).
 Perhaps you notice the sound of your own breath.
 Then you may notice the inner sounds - thoughts.
 Let the thoughts be like little birds flitting between branches.
 Watching thoughts come and go is like coming into the center of the hurricane and noticing the whirling winds in the distance.
 The goal is not to stop thought but to notice the way thought comes and goes.

 A = Allow.
 Allow or Permit your experience to be as it is, without judgment.
 In the end this is both the path and goal of meditation.
 The source of all tension is the non-acceptance of your experience.
 Practicing letting everything be as it is is the taste of witnessing free from wanting something in particular.
 This freedom from wanting something (or not wanting something) is meditation.
 It is both a practice and a way of living.
 It is the arising of what yoga calls Santosha or contentment.
 I have discovered it is my natural state and that state is free of worry or anxiety.
 More so it is the source of a non-material blissfulness.